 Graphite features

 The current alpha version of Graphite is a tool for vector art and graphic design.
 It also supports a limited, experimental raster editing toolset.
-All this is built around a central node graph that stores layer data and provides a basic—but continually improving—procedural design and nondestructive editing workflow which is a unique feature among vector editing software.
+This tooling is built around a procedural graphics engine, letting artists build complex graphics and animations in its visual scripting language.

-Throughout 2024, stay tuned for major performance improvements, a multiplatform desktop app with native rendering speed, and the beginnings of a full suite of raster editing tools.
+In 2025, stay tuned for performance improvements, a native multiplatform desktop app, and the beginnings of a full raster editing tool suite.

 Layers & nodes: hybrid editing

-Graphite combines the best ideas from multiple categories of digital content creation software to redefine the workflows of 2D graphics editing.
-It is influenced by the core editing experience of traditional layer-based raster and vector apps, the nondestructive approaches of VFX compositing programs used by film studios, and the boundless creative possibilities of procedural production tools daily-driven by the 3D industry.
+Graphite combines the best ideas from multiple categories of digital content creation software to reimagine the workflows of 2D graphics editing.
+It is influenced by the core editing experience of traditional layer-based raster and vector tools, the nondestructive approaches of VFX compositing programs used by film studios, and the boundless creative possibilities of procedural production tools daily-driven by the 3D industry.

-Classic layer-based image editing is easy to understand, with collapsable folders that help artists stay organized.
+Classic layer-based image editing is easy to understand, employing collapsable folders that help artists stay organized.
 A variety of interactive viewport tools make it easy to manipulate the layers by drawing directly onto the canvas.
-On the other hand, node-based editing is like artist-friendly programming.
+On the other hand, node-based editing is essentially artist-friendly programming.
 It works by describing manipulations as steps in a flowchart, which is vastly more powerful but comes with added complexity.

-The hybrid workflow of Graphite offers a classic tool-centric, layer-based editing experience built around a procedural, node-based compositor.
+The hybrid workflow pioneered by Graphite is able to deliver a classic tool-centric, layer-based editing experience built around a procedural, node-based compositor.
 Users can ignore the node graph, use it exclusively, or switch back and forth with the press of a button while creating content.
 Interacting with the canvas using tools will manipulate the nodes behind the scenes.
 And the layer panel and node graph provide two equivalent, interchangeable views of the same document structure.

 Raster & vector: sharp at all sizes